freducom/lighthouse-global-tester/DEPLOYMENT.md

 ### 1. Create GitHub Repository
 1. Go to https://github.com/new
 2. Repository name: `lighthouse-global-tester`
-3. Description: `Automated weekly Lighthouse performance testing for 110 major websites across 11 countries`
+3. Description: `Automated daily Lighthouse performance testing for 148 major websites across 14 countries`
 4. Set to **Public** (required for GitHub Pages)
 5. Don't initialize with README (we already have one)
 6. Click "Create repository"